NieneB/InternshipReport/index.md

 - https://github.com/brianc/node-postgres
 - https://nodejs.org/about/

-See <a class="xref" href="#request-response-for-transect-line"> appendix 7 </a> for the API request and response lines.
+See <a class="xref" href="#request-response-for-transect-line"> appendix 9 </a> for the API request and response lines.
 The request makes use client response on Leaflet Draw.
 The response is send back to JS and handled with D3.
+Because Leaflet projects in WGS84 (EPSG:4326) the SQL query translates the coordinates to RDnew for intersection with the data in the database.
+In the end of the SQL query, it transforms it back to WGS84 in order to project the line correctly on the leaflet map again.

 ## Method Sub-objective 3.
 Evaluating the web-application